OBJET D’ART EXCERPT

 holster at his side.

 Elyse was his first thought.
-Had she slipped away from her
+Had she slipped away from

+pattern.
 These were long strides with exaggerated arm and

 shoulder movements; no, this was a man.
 Sean removed